needle-mirror/com.unity.game.foundation/Documentation~/Tutorials/03-CreatingCurrency.md

 ## Creating a Currency

-You may want to deal with a collectable resource, but don't need to identify each instance of the resource.
+You may want to deal with a collectible resource, but don't need to identify each instance of the resource.
-The most obvious example of this kind of resource is money.
+The most obvious example of this kind of resource is in-game virtual currency.
 You don't need to give an identity to each coin in your wallet, and you'd need to collect thousands, millions of them.

 A [Currency] is the type of [catalog item] you need.
+It can help track the quantity of such virtual resources without the additional overhead of item instances, unlike [inventory].

+Now let's look at how we can create such a concept very easily using Game Foundation.

 ### Open the Currency Window